 Google calls it quits on Yahoo ad deal

 Well, you can't say it didn't try.
 But after months of discussions, Google is walking away from a proposed ad deal with Web search competitor Yahoo.
 Google explained the decision on its official blog early Wednesday, citing concerns by government regulators and some advertising customers.
+Microsoft, which had tried and failed to buy Yahoo, had slammed the pact as anticompetitive.

 Google defended its attempt, announced in June.
 "We feel that the agreement would have been good for publishers, advertisers and users -- as well, of course, for Yahoo! and Google.
 Why?
 Because it would have allowed Yahoo! (and its existing publisher partners) to show more relevant ads for queries that currently generate few or no advertisements," wrote Google senior vice president Dave Drummond on the blog.